Taxonomy of wheat: Aegilops and Triticum

+Similarities and differences

 The genus Triticum includes the wild and domesticated species usually thought of as wheat.

 In the 1950s growing awareness of the genetic similarity of the wild goatgrasses (Aegilops) led botanists such as Bowden to amalgamate Aegilops and Triticum as one genus, Triticum.
 This approach is still followed by some (mainly geneticists), but has not been widely adopted by taxonomists.
 Aegilops is morphologically highly distinct from Triticum, with rounded rather than keeled glumes.

+Hybridisation and polyploidy

 Aegilops is important in wheat evolution because of its role in two important hybridisation events.
 Wild emmer (T. dicoccoides and T. araraticum) resulted from the hybridisation of a wild wheat, T. urartu, and an as yet unidentified goatgrass, probably closely related to Ae. speltoides.
-Hexaploid wheats (e.g. T. aestivum – the most common – and T. spelta) are the result of a hybridisation between a domesticated tetraploid wheat, probably T. dicoccum or T. durum, and another goatgrass, Ae. tauschii (also known as Ae. squarrosa).
+Hexaploid wheats (e.g. T. aestivum – the most common – and T. spelta) are the result of a hybridisation between a domesticated tetraploid wheat, probably T. dicoccum or T. durum, and another goatgrass, Ae. tauschii or Ae. squarrosa.
 The hexaploid genome is an allohexaploid composed of two copies each of three subgenomes, AABBDD.
 The A genome is from T. urartu (AA).
 The B genome is a descendant of the S genome of an unidentified species related to Aegilops section Sitopsis (SS).
-This natural hybridization event happened ~30.8 MYA, yielding the tetraploid T. diccocoides.
+This natural hybridization event happened ~3–0.8 MYA, yielding the tetraploid T. dicoccoides.
 In time this tetraploid gave rise to T. turgidum, which gave rise to modern durum.
 Then ~0.4 MYA T. diccocoides naturally crossed with Aegilops tauschii (DD), adding the D genome and yielding the hexaploid.